RobDoan/code-assistance-commands/templates/04-testing-phase/test-plan.md

 - [ ] Bug tracking system ready (`bug-tracker.md`)
 - [ ] User feedback collection prepared (`user-feedback-log.md`)

-## Decision Framework
+## Decision Framework (Pre-commitment)

-**If primary metric improves by ≥[X%] with statistical significance:**
+**If the primary metric for the overall population shows statistically significant improvement ≥ MDE:**
-- Action: Roll out to 100%
+- **Action:** SHIP.
+Begin phased rollout to 100%

-**If primary metric shows no significant change:**
+**If the primary metric shows no significant change OR improvement < MDE:**
-- Action: Analyze secondary metrics and user feedback for insights
+- **Action:** ABANDON.
+The change did not meet our success threshold.
+Analyze secondary metrics and pre-defined segments for learnings only - do not ship

-**If primary metric degrades or guardrails are violated:**
+**If a pre-defined segment shows significant improvement but overall population does not:**
+- **Action:** ITERATE.
+Form new targeted hypothesis for that segment and design a new experiment.
+Do not ship to all users

+**If any guardrail metric shows statistically significant degradation:**
-- Action: Immediate rollback and root cause analysis
+- **Action:** HALT & REVERT.
+Immediate rollback and root cause analysis

 ## Test Owner